Women in coaching roles

-- Lack of assertiveness: Women often feel the need to be liked as highly important, this can interfere with the ability to negotiate, definitely rules and manage conflict in a team setting, which can reduce the conditions they work under.
+- Lack of assertiveness: Women often feel the need to be liked as highly important.
+This, can interfere with their ability to negotiate rules and manage conflict in a tea.
+Something that can reduce the conditions they work under.

-- Inhibition in promotion of accomplishments: Women are more likely to associate success as a team rather than something they did well, and when given praise they will deflect it.
+- Inhibition in promotion of accomplishments: Women are more likely to associate success as a team work rather than something individual.
+That’s why when given praise they will deflect it.
 As well as the belief that success is not praise but rather results which should speak for themselves.

 - High stress of balancing work and life: Coaching can often require long hours including training, games and traveling to different places.
 Many stated that to balance work and family time became difficult especially for women during childbearing years. this has resulted in many females remaining in assistant positions and not aiming for high roles to help stay at home.
 A study by Mercier (2000) showed that traditional working is a mal job and looking after family is a female job, this opinion is often something that affects the outlook women have.